-- The PowerPoint presentation - Your presentation must have your group members' names on it - A list of the references you used - You also need to load a copy of your presentation, references and Group Peer Evaluation form via Avenue. - You must submit digitally on Avenue before the day before class via Avenue by 11:59pm
+- The PowerPoint presentation. - Your presentation must have your group members' names on it. - A list of the references used. - Your Group Peer Evaluation and Individual Reflection on team effectiveness and your contribution forms (Appendix) - you will get "0" if this is not handed in - You also need to load a copy of your presentation, references, and Group Peer Evaluation form via Avenue. - You must submit digitally on Avenue before the (working) day before class via Avenue by 11:59pm